mabney/old-man-winter/Analysis2017/nationals_2017_R.md

 # Final conclusions

-1. Our shots on goal completion rate seriously stank, though the stank relatively less when we were in the redzone.
+1. Our shots on goal completion rate seriously stank, though they stank relatively less when we were in the redzone.
 The spin doctor says we have a great opportunity to make large strides simply by improving our shots on goal.
 2. We need to improve our huck game, but not because we want to score (or try to score) from the huck more often.
 This needs to be more of a strategy that allows us to advance the disc to the redzone where we have much higher success.
-3. Converting when we receive the pull, without turning it over, is a huge weakness, even compared to other mid-level teams.
+3. Converting when we receive the pull, without turning it over, is a huge weakness, even compared to other mid-level teams (35% vs 52%).
 4. Giving ourselves a short field by forcing the other team to turn it over in their half of the field can bring huge dividends (90% conversion vs 30% conversion).
 Similarly, not turning it over in our half of the field is tremendously beneficial.